A Monster in Paris: In France

-The opinions of press critics are on average quite favorable, and range from mediocre to excellent.
-The AlloCiné site gives A Monster in Paris an average rating of 3.4 on a scale of 5, based on eighteen press titles, only one of which (the daily 20 minutes) gives it a 5, while six give it a 5. give a score of 4 and ten a score of 3.
+The opinions of press critics are, on average, quite favorable and range from mediocre to excellent.
+The AlloCiné site gives A Monster in Paris an average rating of 3.4 on a scale of 5, based on eighteen press titles, only one of which (the daily 20 minutes) gives it a 5, while six give a score of 4 and ten a score of 3.